 - Have compassion for your neighbours?

--Be willing to go hungry so someone else's child could eat?
+-Be willing to go hungry so someone else's child could eat?-No matter what, always wear a smile?

 -Even bring a song and dance?